jacobrigal/learning-journal/learning_markdown.md

 What's it all about?

 Simple:
 It's just typing a few simple characters like # or * before and/or after the text.
 Then bam!
 Those characters are interpreted as changes in font, headings, and more!
+Ok, to be honest, there are few little things to master, such as exact spacing and the use of characters that you don't normally use, such as `, but it's nothing you can't get the hang of in about an hour.

 Say you want to check items off a list.
 On a new line enter a dash, then a space, then a left-side bracket (it's next to the p key).
 Then enter a lower case x and a right-side bracket (hopefully you've found that by now).